 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Enjoy these flavorful, meaty black-eyed peas as part of your lucky New Year's day dinner or make them for an everyday meal.
-Be sure to add a pan or skillet of freshly baked cornbread or cornbread muffins to your menu.
+Enjoy these flavorful, meaty black-eyed peas as part of your lucky New Year's Day dinner or make them for an everyday meal.
+Be sure to add a pan or skillet of freshly baked cornbread or cornbread muffins and a side of sautéed greens to your menu.

 Buy a boneless pork shoulder and cut off about 8 to 10 ounces of meat.
 Freeze the rest of the pork shoulder or put it in the slow cooker for pulled pork sandwiches the next day.
 You could even use leftover shredded pork shoulder in the dish.